 Benefits of a knowledge base

-Banks can benefit tremendously with a knowledge base in two areas: an internal knowledge management for employees searching for information, and external customer-facing knowledge to support online and mobile banking.
+Banks can benefit tremendously with a knowledge base in two areas: internal knowledge management for employees searching for information, and external customer-facing knowledge to support online and mobile banking.

 A knowledge base, on the other hand: